capacitor-community/admob/README.md

 **Note**: When testing, if you choose not consent (Manage -> Confirm Choices).
 The ads may not load/show.
 Even on testing enviroment.
 This is normal.
 It will work on Production so don't worry.

+**Note**: The order in which they are combined with other methods is as follows.

+1. AdMob.initialize
+2. AdMob.requestConsentInfo
+3. AdMob.showConsentForm (If consent form required )
+3/ AdMob.showBanner

 ### Show Banner

 ```ts